-- 1. Request file-out including the following in the file-out comments section "For sharing via GitLab/GitHub". - 2.
-The files will be disclosured checked. - 3.
+- 1. Request file-out and tick the box marked 'GitHub/GitLab sharing'. - 2.
+The files will be disclosure checked. - 3.
 Once cleared, UK LLC staff will copy the contents to the GitLab (internal to the TRE). - 4.
-The researcher must now push the contents of the file-out to their project repository on the UK LLC GitHub making them public.
-This can be done a number of ways but the most simple is a drag-and-drop/file upload.
+The researcher must now push the contents of the file-out to their project repository on the UK LLC GitHub and make them public (initially your repository is set to Private see point 5 below).
+This can be done in a number of ways but the most simple is a drag-and-drop/file upload.
 To do this: - a.
 Navigate to https://github.com/UKLLC/ and sign in - b.
 Find your project repository e.g. LLC_0000 and click to open - c.
-Select "Add file", selecting option "Upload files": □ UKLLC/LLC_0001 Public d.
+Select "Add file", selecting option "Upload files":

+d.
 Drag/choose files, adding a commit message where highlighted before selecting "Commit changes":